Last Updated on 17th April 2023

-Utilising the GeoSLAM ZEB scanners, without the need for GPS, capturing data in mines is quick, safe, and highly repeatable.
-Rapid data capture means fewer hold ups in production, saving time and money, plus the frequency of capture means companies can keep on track with targets and make necessary logistical changes.
+Utilising the GeoSLAM ZEB 3D scanners, without the need for GPS, capturing data in mines is quick, safe, and highly repeatable.
+Rapid data capture means fewer hold-ups in production, saving time and money, plus the frequency of capture means companies can keep on track with targets and make necessary logistical changes when required.

-GeoSLAM Convergence Analysis provides rapid, regular, cost effective ways of detecting the velocity of change of rock movement.
-GeoSLAM Shaft Inspection is a solution for collecting data, without the need for GPS, in hard to reach and dangerous vertical shafts, for inspection or analysis of change.
+GeoSLAM Shaft Inspection is a solution for collecting data, without the need for GPS, in hard-to-reach and dangerous vertical mine shafts, for inspection or analysis of change.

-The solution offers repeatable and frequent scanning, giving companies actionable information quickly.
-A solution for mining companies to be able to get actionable data for quick decision making, saving time and money, whilst keeping personnel safe.
+The mapping solution offers repeatable and frequent scanning, giving companies actionable information quickly.
+A solution for mining companies to be able to get actionable data for quick decision-making, saving time and money, whilst keeping personnel safe.

 The data collected from convergence analysis, production progress mapping and shaft inspection can be processed using GeoSLAM Connect and exported into existing mining software such as Deswik and Micromine, meaning it can be analysed using software that is already familiar to the team.